seanys/Learn-to-Pack/README.md

 ## Learn to packing with reinforcement learning and shape signature

-Author: Yang Shan, Wang Zilu
+Author: Wang Zilu, Yang Shan

 From: Department of Management Science and Engineering, Tongji University

-The report using English will be updated soon.

 ## Report(Chinese)